No longer considered rare

-NORD gratefully acknowledges Andrew B. Grossman, MD, Division of Gastroenterology, Hepatology, and Nutrition, Children’s Hospital of Philadelphia, Perelman School of Medicine at the University of Pennsylvania, for assistance in the preparation of this report.
+NORD gratefully acknowledges Ronen E. Stein, MD, Division of Gastroenterology, Hepatology, and Nutrition, Children’s Hospital of Philadelphia, Perelman School of Medicine at the University of Pennsylvania, for assistance in the preparation of this report.

-Common symptoms of pediatric Crohn’s disease are cramping, abdominal pain, and chronic episodes of watery diarrhea; blood may at times be seen in the diarrhea.
+Common symptoms of pediatric Crohn’s disease are cramping, abdominal pain and chronic episodes of watery diarrhea; blood may at times be seen in the diarrhea.
 Sometimes, affected individuals will have an urgent need to go to the bathroom and move their bowels.
-Some affected individuals may feel tired a lot and experience fever, nausea, or loss of appetite.
-Loss of appetite may cause some children to fail to gain weight and grow as would be expected for their age and gender.
+Some affected individuals may feel tired a lot and experience fever, nausea or loss of appetite.
+Loss of appetite may cause some children to fail to gain weight and grow as would be expected for their age and sex.
 Affected individuals may exhibit malnutrition because of reduced intake of calories, and some may have difficulty absorbing nutrients in the intestines (malabsorption).
-As a result, they may be behind their peers in growth.
+As a result, they may fall behind their peers in growth.
 Some children may experience a delay in reaching puberty.

 Some affected children may develop bleeding within the gastrointestinal system.
-This bleeding can occur without being noticed.
+This bleeding may not be seen with the naked eye.
 Sometimes, anemia may develop.
 Anemia is a condition in which there are low levels of circulating red blood cells.
 Red blood cells deliver oxygen throughout the body.
-Anemia is associated with fatigue, pale skin color (pallor), lightheadedness, and other symptoms.
+Anemia is associated with fatigue, pale skin color (pallor), lightheadedness and other symptoms.

 Some affected children develop narrowing of the affected area of the gastrointestinal tract.
-Over time scar tissue can form in the area of the narrowing, resulting in a stricture.
+Over time, scar tissue can form around the narrowing, resulting in a stricture.
 This can hinder or block the passage of food through the large or small intestine and cause obstruction.
 A bowel obstruction can cause cramping, vomiting, and constipation.

 In rare instances, children with pediatric Crohn’s disease develop lesions of the mouth and the perianal region, but with limited or mild intestinal disease.